elastic/terraform-provider-ec/README.md

 ### Each example separately

-To install each setup independenly from each other you can go into the folder of your preferred Cloud Provider.
+To install each setup independenly from each other you can disable the creation of the unnecessary clusters also within the [MultiCloud](MultiCloud) folder.
 Each module can run on its own.
-If you want to switch to the all in one setup later you may need to import / destroy some of the objects that where created independenly.
+If you want to add more environments later you just need to change the configuration.

 ## More examples